Hi there and welcome to my site.

 My favorite books for more information are listed in the FAQs page on this site.
 I would encourage anyone interested in trying Keto to go off on their own and read first and really understand what Keto is before choosing it for yourself.
 If done wrong (mixing Keto food with Carbs), you can cause damage to your body.
 This is an “all in, or all out” lifestyle.
 From my experience, it’s pretty easy to stay all in 🙂

 My current athletic stats:

 This info is placed here to show athletes that you can in fact gain muscle and lose fat, and increase your PRs, all while eating lots of fat and moderate protein, and very low carb.
+That’s right.
+You don’t need carbs for exercise!
 Since going keto, all of my PRs have increased.

 - Lean body mass: 115 pounds now vs. 102 pounds before keto (remember an increase in LEAN body mass means you are gaining muscle)

 - Back Squat: 205 pounds now vs. 135 pounds before keto